TomSnively/MatchEm/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, after installing, you can run:

+### `set NODE_OPTIONS=--openssl-legacy-provider`
 ### `yarn start`

-Runs the app in the development mode.<br />
+This runs the app in the development mode.
+The set NODE_OPTIONS line may be necessary depending on the node version; there may be something that can be upgraded to avoid needing this.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />